 Giulio Verdini is Reader at the School of Architecture and Cities of the University of Westminster and Course Leader of the BA Designing Cities: Planning and Architecture.
 He is moreover Visiting Professor at Mohammed VI Polytechnic University of Ben Guerir, in Morocco.
 Prior to that he was Assistant and then Associate Professor in Urban Planning and Design at Xi’an Jiaotong-Liverpool University in Suzhou, China (2010-2016), and founder Co-Director of the XJTLU Research Institute of Urbanisation (2013 – 2016).
 His research is broadly focused on culture and sustainable urban and rural development, with a particular focus on China and the Global South.
 He is the Editor of the Routledge Book Series ‘Planning, Heritage and Sustainability and member of the editorial board of 'Built Heritage'.

-He regularly serves as scientific and policy advisor for UNESCO and other associated agencies (WHITRAP, based in Shanghai) for the 2011 HUL (Historic Urban Landscape) Recommendation, the topic of culture and rural-urban linkages, creative cities.
+He regularly serves as scientific and policy advisor for UNESCO and other associated agencies (WHITRAP Shanghai) for the 2011 HUL (Historic Urban Landscape) Recommendation, the topic of culture and rural-urban linkages, creative cities.
 He is moreover one of the lead contributors of the UNESCO Global Report ‘Culture for Sustainable Urban Development’ (2016) and principal investigator of the UNESCO Report 'Culture 2030 I Rural-Urban Development.
 China at a glance'.
 He is the Editor of the newly established Routledge Book Series ‘Planning, Heritage and Sustainability.

-He was a visiting scholar at the École des Hautes Études en Sciences Sociale, CNRS - Centre d'Etudes sur la Chine Moderne et Contemporaine in Paris (2013); a visiting research fellow of the Alfa Program, EU-Latin America Cooperation, at the Institute of Urban Theory, Universidad de la Republica in Uruguay (2005); he is currently Visiting Scholar at XJTLU, in China.
+He was a visiting scholar at the École des Hautes Études en Sciences Sociale, CNRS - Centre d'Etudes sur la Chine Moderne et Contemporaine in Paris (2013); a visiting research fellow of the Alfa Program, EU-Latin America Cooperation, at the Institute of Urban Theory, Universidad de la Republica in Uruguay (2005); Visiting Scholar at XJTLU, in China (2016-2019).

 Over the years, Dr. Verdini has combined his research activities with planning consultancy in Europe and China.
 He graduated in Architecture and holds a Phd in Economics, Urban and Regional Development, from the University of Ferrara in Italy.